majemedia/MajeMedia-WC-No-PO-Boxes/readme.txt

 == Installation ==
 1. Have WooCommerce installed and activated
+2. Enable shipping
-2. Add this plugin or upload the .zip file (downloaded from here)
+3. Add this plugin or upload the .zip file (downloaded from here)
-3. Activate plugin
+4. Activate plugin
-4. Go to the settings screen (can be found under the WooCommerce menu as "No PO Boxes")
+5. Go to the settings screen (can be found under the WooCommerce menu as "No PO Boxes")
-5. Insert your custom messages
+6. Insert your custom messages
-6. Click "Save Changes"
+7. Click "Save Changes"

 == Screenshots ==
 1. When shipping to a different address only the shipping side is reviewed